infu/internetbase-sql/README.md

 ```

-Warning: Make sure the column names and count in your SQL query matches the record fields, or you will get obscure errors.
+Warning: Make sure the column names and count in your SQL query matches record fields, or you will get obscure errors.

 For example, if your query asks for `name_another` in `SELECT id, name_another, parent_id, image_url` and your record expects `name`, it will throw error.